| |

 Shrimp Enchiladas | Sour Cream Sauce

-Ooo-la-la, saucy shrimp enchiladas!
-This is a meal that makes me want to do cartwheels!
-No lie and I can actually do a cartwheel!
-Or several!
-All in a line!
-At my age!
+I love shrimp enchiladas so much!
+This is a weeknight dinner that makes me want to do cartwheels!
+And I can do a cartwheel!
+Or several, all in a line!
+Even at my advancing age!

-I have to watch myself when I eat these shrimp enchiladas because every time I take a bite, chew and swallow these succulent delish beauties, I want to exclaim, “YUM”!!
-The only reason I don’t is because I don’t want to annoy dear ol’ hub.
+I have to watch myself when I eat these shrimp enchiladas because every time I bite, chew, and swallow these succulent, delicious beauties, I want to exclaim, “YUM”!!
+The only reason I don’t is because I don’t want to annoy dear ol’ Hub.

 I’m in love with these shrimp enchiladas!
 I mean, seriously.
 What is not to love?
-Succulent shrimp sautéed to perfection with some onions, red bell peppers and garlic; stuffed in a tortilla smeared with refried beans and topped with a delectable sour cream sauce.
-And I didn’t even mention the cheese that’s sprinkled both inside and out.
+Succulent shrimp sautéed to perfection with some onions, red bell peppers, and garlic, stuffed in a tortilla smeared with refried beans and delectable sour cream sauce.
+And I didn’t even mention the cheese sprinkled inside and out.
 Although, I just did, didn’t I?

 Helpful tips